mklimmasch/sitecore-languagefallback/README.md

 ## Building

-* Place your `Sitecore.Kernel.dll` file in the lib directory.
+* Place your `Sitecore.Kernel.dll` file in the lib\Sitecore directory

-* Build the solution.
+* Build the solution

 ## Usage